inexxt/GTAP2019/Description.md

   comm : (l1 l2 l : List ℕ) -> (l1 →* l) -> (l2 →* l) -> l1 ≃ l2
 ```

-Contrast this with the usual definition of Coexeter relations for a full symmetric group, where the reduction rules (having `braid` instad of `lbraid`) go in both directions, but so there is no normalization property.
+Contrast this with the usual definition of Coexeter relations for a full symmetric group, where the reduction rules (having `braid` instad of `lbraid`) go in both directions, so there is no normalization property.

 The third rule is defined as such, because it is both strong enough to give the diamond property (ie to resolve critical pairs), and weak enough not to break Coxeter equivalence (we prove formally that the equivalence relation defined above is not stronger than Coxeter relation).